jucian0/posts/builder-pattern.md

 }
 ```

 This is a very simple example of a validation class, but I believe that it is a good example to show how the builder pattern works.
-Bellow you can see a brief explanation about our implementation.
+Below, you can see a brief explanation about our implementation.

 1. Create a class called StringValidator with a property called messages to keep all the messages.
-This the messages that should be displayed when the validation fails.
+This is the messages that should be displayed when the validation fails.
 2. Create a `constructor` that receives a string as a value.
 3. Create a method called `isEmpty` that receives a string, if the value is empty, it will add the message to the messages array, and return the instance.
 4. Create a method called `maxLength` that receives a number and a string, if the value is greater than the number, it will add the message to the messages array, and return the instance.